-- 4 Sicilian blood oranges
+- 2 Sicilian Moro or Sanguinello blood oranges

-- 1 fennel bulb
+- 2 fennel bulbs

-- 60 – 90 millilitres of extra virgin olive oil
+- 50 – 75 ml of extra virgin olive oil

-Wash the fennel bulb.
+Peel the orange and remove the pith.
+Separate the sections of the orange and cut them in half, dropping them along with their juices into a bowl.Wash the fennel bulbs.
 Cut the dark green stalks as well as the root away from the bulb, peeling away the thick outer layer.
 Cut the fennel in half lengthwise.
 Lay the cut side down onto a cutting board, and slice each half lengthwise into paper-thin slices.
-This may require some patience, but the thinner the fennel slices, the better the salad will be.
+Using a mandoline here is recommended but not required, as the thinner the fennel slices are, the better the salad will be.

 Before making the salad, scrub the oranges with a brush under cold running water.
 Grate the orange peels with a zester catching the thin orange curls into a small bowl.
 Stir the orange zest through a large pot of yoghurt, adding a few spoons of honey.
 Save the orange yoghurt for dessert, pouring it over fresh pear slices.
 Alternatively, save the yoghurt for breakfast pancakes.